 Yes, customers can try to cheat the system to gain more rewards.
 But by using the right referral program software, you can detect fraudulent activity such as fake referrals.
 Referral software is designed to track when customers try to refer themselves or engage in other suspicious activity, so there’s no need to worry about rewarding customers for fake leads.

 How to decide on your referral rewards

-One of the first things you will want to decide is who you want to motivate with your referral rewards program.
-Who will provide the biggest benefit to your brand’s growth and profitability?
-The answer to this question is who you should offer the referral incentive to.
+One of the first things to decide is who you want to motivate with your referral rewards program.

 Deciding this key step helps lay the groundwork for your entire rewards program.
 When you know who you’re targeting, you can better plan how to reach them with pointed rewards and incentives.
 You’ll also know how to create key messaging and your program structure.